padrino/padrino-docs/guides/rake-tasks.md

 ---

 ## Testing

-When testing with Padrino you have a builtin `padrino rake test` or for rspec `padrino rake spec`.
+When testing with Padrino you have a built-in `padrino rake test` or for rspec `padrino rake spec`.

 ~~~ shell